TuckerFaulk/Hackathon-Apr-23/READMETF.md

 *  **Footer**
     ![footer](/images/footer.png)
-   * facebook link: It takes the user to the facebook home page.
+   * Facebook link: It takes the user to the facebook home page.
-   * instagram link: It takes the useer to the Instagram home page.
+   * Instagram link: It takes the useer to the Instagram home page.
    * Linkedin: It takes the useer to the Linkedin home page.
-   * twitter It takes the useer to the Twitter home page.
+   * Twitter It takes the useer to the Twitter home page.

 # Testing